CS2103AUG2016-W11-C4/main/docs/UserGuide.md

 `show tag "CS2103"`

 > **Tip:**<br>
-> Because this is an extension of the `list` command, any parameters that is
+> Because this is an extension of the `list` command, any parameter that is
 > accepted by the `list` command is also accepted by the `show` command.
 <br><br>